When we formally launched our blog, TheSmokies.com – a regional travel blog – in April 2020 we had no idea what we were doing.

 Next, you’ll want to choose a lightweight theme that is built for speed.

 Our go-to theme for speed and ease of use is GeneratePress.

-If WordPress is the frame of the house, the theme is basically the paint and the drywall.
+If WordPress is the frame of the house, the theme is the drywall.
 It’s the skin of your site.